 eToro allows you to trade crypto in two ways:

-When you open a non-leveraged trade, you are essentially buying the cryptocurrency in a similar way as on other exchanges like Coinbase or Binance.
-If you have $500 in your account, and the bitcoin price is currently $50,000, you can buy a maximum of 0.01 BTC.
+When you open a non-leveraged trade, you buy the cryptocurrency similarly to other exchanges like Coinbase or Binance.
+If you have $500 in your account, and the Bitcoin price is currently $50,000, you can buy a maximum of 0.01 BTC.
 These coins can now be transferred from the eToro trading platform to your eToro wallet.
 After receiving BTC in your eToro wallet, you can send it to any other exchange or an external wallet such as Ledger, Trezor, or Exodus.

 If you buy crypto on eToro and then send it to another wallet or exchange where you sell your coins later, you need to track the original cost basis from when the coins were purchased on eToro originally.
-Coinpanda tracks this automatically for you by analyzing the Excel file and extracting which transactions are non-leveraged trades and if they are transferred out of eToro or not.
+Coinpanda tracks this automatically by analyzing the Excel file and extracting which transactions are non-leveraged trades and whether they are transferred out of eToro.

 Example 1

 You buy BTC for $500 on December 23rd and then transfer this to your Binance account (via eToro wallet) on January 5th.
-This will now show up in Coinpanda as two transactions, as seen in the image below.
+The image below shows that this will now appear in Coinpanda as two transactions.
 As you can see, the BTC purchased takes on a cost basis of $500 and is considered similar to any other ordinary crypto purchase.

 Example 2

 You buy 23 LINK tokens worth $800 on February 20th before you sell all the tokens almost three months later on May 10th, 2021.
-The price of Chainlink has gone up since you originally bought the coins, and you end up with a total profit of $396.
-This will now show up in Coinpanda as two transactions, as seen in the image below.
+The price of Chainlink has increased since you originally bought the coins, and you end up with a total profit of $396.
+The image below shows that this will now appear in Coinpanda as two transactions.

 Active positions

 The XLSX file from eToro contains only transactions for closed positions.
-This means that active positions cannot be imported to Coinpanda, and your current crypto holdings on eToro will not be reflected on your Coinpanda dashboard or in the wallet balance.
+This means that active positions cannot be imported to Coinpanda.
+Your current crypto holdings on eToro will not be reflected on your Coinpanda dashboard or in the wallet balance.
 Your wallet balance will either be empty or display USD only.

 This is because as long as you have an active position on eToro, you can either close the long position by selling your coins or transfer the crypto out of eToro.
 If you want all your eToro transactions to appear in Coinpanda, you must close all your positions first or transfer all cryptocurrencies you bought to another wallet.